hpe-cct/cct-tutorial/README.md

 The [CCT Programming Guide](https://hpe-cct.github.io/programmingGuide) provides more in-depth documentation of the CCT platform.
 Note that this is an early document, and still refers to CCT by its original internal working name (Cog ex Machina or Cog).

-THese and other CCT documentation pages are located [here](https://hpe-cct.github.io).
+These and other CCT documentation pages are located [here](https://hpe-cct.github.io).